rohanmahy/ietf-drafts/mahy-mimi-content/draft-mahy-mimi-content.md

 ## Naming schemes

 IM systems have a number of types of identifiers.
-Not all systems use every type:

-* client/device identifier (internal representation)
-* user identifier
+These are described in detail in [@?I-D.mahy-mimi-identity].
+A few of these used in this document are:

-* handle identifier (external, friendly representation)
+* handle identifier (external, friendly representation).
+This is the type of identifier in the From header in the examples.
-* group conversation identifier
+* client/device identifier (internal representation).
+This is the type of identifier in the implied Sender header in the examples.
-* group or or channel name (external, friendly representation)
+* group or conversation or channel name (either internal or external representation).
-* team identifier (less common)

-One user may have multiple clients (for example a mobile and a desktop client).
-A handle may refer to a single user or it may redirect to multiple users.
-In some systems, the user identifier is a handle.
-In other systems the user identifier is an internal representation, for example a UUID.
-Handles may be changed/renamed, but hopefully internal user identifiers do not.
-Unqualified handles are often prefixed with a commercial at-sign ("@").

-Likewise, group conversation identifiers could be internal or external representations, whereas group names or channel names are often external friendly representations.
-Unqualified channel names are often prefixed with a hash character ("#").
-Some systems have an additional level of hierarchy with a team identifier under which groups/channels can be organized and authorized.
+.
+This is the type of identifier in the implied To header in the examples.

 This proposal relies on URIs for naming and identifiers.
-All the example use the `im:` URI scheme (defined in [@!RFC3862]), but any instant messaging scheme is acceptable.
+All the example use the `im:` URI scheme (defined in [@!RFC3862]), but any instant messaging scheme could be used.

 ## Negotiation of MIME types